 Back in the UK, FTC were planning the first UK We Day.
 Michael Gove (Education Secretary at the time), spoke at the press launch and Barclays and Virgin Atlantic volunteered to sponsor both the event and the associated initiatives running in schools.
 Sixteen thousand young people attended, all of whom had earned their tickets by taking action -you can’t buy a ticket to ‘We Day’, you have to earn it.

 Since March 2015, Joanne and I have visited projects in the Ecuadorian Amazon and have taken a group of friends back with us to Bogani in Kenya.
-The Nobel peace prize was also awarded to Malala Yousafzai and Kailash Satyarthi.
-Free The Children’s first ever action was a petition to free Kailash from prison after he was detained for his fight against child labour.
-This then inspired FTC’s first ever project to fund Bal Ashram, the rehabilitation centre set up by Kailash to house the children rescued from slavery.
+The Nobel Peace Prize was also awarded to Malala Yousafzai and Kailash Satyarthi.
+Free The Children’s first ever action was a petition to free Kailash from prison after he was detained for his fight against child labor.
+This then inspired FTC’s first ever project to fund Bal Ashram, the rehabilitation center set up by Kailash to house the children rescued from slavery.

 Today, millions of young people are actively involved in 5,500 Canadian, 1,550 US and over 1,000 UK schools.
 We Day has arrived in California and Minnesota and the second UK event is due to take place this month.

 If I have sparked your interest and you would like to experience one of the projects first-hand, then a four day (three night) stay, or longer in the Ecuadorian Amazon, India or East Africa can be incorporated into an Audley journey to one of these destinations.